nz-trust-framework/nz-verify/README.md

 -	Session encryption using ephemeral key exchange for each session.
 -	IACA Certificates must conform to X.509 v3 and include relevant ISO mDL extensions.
 This can be tested here: [MATTR: X.509 Certificate Formatter & Decoder](https://tools.mattrlabs.com/pem)

-### Data Elements and Namespace
+### Doc Types, Namespaces, and Attributes
-NZ Verify is currently configured to support verification of mobile driver licences and data attributes associated with that namespace (`org.iso.18013.5.1`).
+NZ Verify is currently configured to support verification of mobile driver licences (`docType: org.iso.18013.5.1.mDL`) and data attributes associated with that namespace (`org.iso.18013.5.1`).

 Detail of the current verifier templates, and associated attributes, can be found here: [NZ Verify (Production) - Verifier Templates](TEMPLATES.md)

-However, NZ Verify can support *any* namespace or set of attributes including, but not limited to, `org.iso.18013.5.1`, `org.iso.18013.5.1.aamva`, `org.iso.23220.1`, `org.iso.23220.1.jp`, `org.iso.23220.photoID.1`, `eu.europa.ec.eudi.pid.1`, or `org.micov.1`.
+However, NZ Verify can support *any* doctype, namespace or set of attributes including, but not limited to, `org.iso.18013.5.1`, `org.iso.18013.5.1.aamva`, `org.iso.23220.1`, `org.iso.23220.1.jp`, `org.iso.23220.photoID.1`, `eu.europa.ec.eudi.pid.1`, or `org.micov.1`.

 ## Adding support for credentials
 NZ Verify can be enabled to support the verification of credentials that are issued in the ISO/IEC 18013-5/23220 format and are either: